-The Cambridge English: Advanced (CAE), now C1 Advanced, is a high-level, in-depth aptitude exam for individuals who want to promote their language skills to universities and employers.
-It demonstrates your competence to finish a university-level academic course, communicate effectively at the professional and managerial level, participate confidently in scholarly seminars, classes, and workplace meetings, and express yourself fluently.
-In this article, we will discuss CAE Writing and how to do well in this section!
+C1 Advanced, formerly known as Cambridge English: Advanced (CAE), is an in-depth, high-level qualification for people who want to demonstrate their English-language skills to universities and employers.
+It shows that you can follow an academic course at the university level, communicate effectively at the managerial and professional levels, participate confidently in workplace meetings or academic tutorials and seminars, and express yourself with a high level of fluency.
+In this article, we will discuss C1 Advanced Writing and how to do well in this section!

 How Can I Receive a High Score at C1 Advanced (CAE)?